PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

 ### Setting the path to CSSLint

-The Generic coding standard [includes a sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/Debug/CSSLintSniff.php) that will check each CSS file using [CSS Lint](http://csslint.net/).
+The `Generic.Debug.CSSLint` sniff will check each CSS file using [CSS Lint](http://csslint.net/).
 Use the `csslint_path` configuration option to tell the CSSLint sniff where to find the tool.

 ```bash
 $ phpcs --config-set csslint_path /path/to/csslint